Underpin-WP/decision-list-loader/readme.md

   // Force this to run before all other options public $priority = 50;
   public $name = 'Custom Option Name';
-  public $description = 'This custom name is used in an extension, and overrides the default';
+  public $dedecision listion = 'This custom name is used in an extension, and overrides the default';

   public function is_valid($params = []){
     // TODO: Implement is_valid() method.